Manage Access Users/Guests and Door Access Video Explanation:

 Access Users and Guests

-The Access User tab shows the list of all Access Users in the account and provides the ability to add additional Access Users, edit, and delete current Access Users
+The Access Users tab shows the list of all Access Users/Guests in the account and provides the ability to add additional Access Users/Guests, edit, and delete current Access Users/Guests.

 Add Access User

 Create Access Users to provide individuals with pin codes or card credentials to doors and locks.
-To add a new access user, click on the Add Access User button.
+To add a new access user, click on the Add User button.
+To add a new access guest (which will have start and end dates/times), click on the Add Guest button.

 Access User or Guest Information